All Around the World (Lisa Stansfield song): Critical reception

 The song received favorable reviews from many music critics.
-Bill Coleman from Billboard felt it "sports that all-too-familiar Soul II Soul-ish feel but it's the lyric and Stansfield's emotive vocal which take it to the next level."
+Bill Coleman from Billboard magazine felt it "sports that all-too-familiar Soul II Soul-ish feel but it's the lyric and Stansfield's emotive vocal which take it to the next level."
 J.D.
 Considine from The Baltimore Sun complimented her "warm, emotive voice", "summoning the vocal authority of an Anita Baker or Dionne Warwick with 'All Around the World'."
 Ernest Hardy from Cash Box stated that "it's her earthy vocals swarthed in whirling strings and placed against a soft beat that sets toes tapping, shoulders swaying and heads bopping."
 He added that "there's no denying that Stansfield has released one of 1990s best singles.
 What a way to start the year."
 A reviewer from The Dallas Morning News called it "infectious".
 Greg Sandow from Entertainment Weekly found that the singer "might be hurtling right to the top of the charts.
 Can we listen to her soberly?
 We drive each other crazy, she sings, in a voice like a suffocated flame.
 No two people ever felt this way, she wants her lucky lover to know."
 Swedish Expressen wrote that Stansfield "sings like an older black woman.
 An old-fashioned kind of song, very good."
 David Quantick from NME said that "Stansfield's voice is pretty remarkable.
 There's a bit on 'All Around the World' where she sounds like all the Jackson Five at the same time."

 Paul Simper from Number One named it "the most super swooshy dance single of the year".
 A reviewer from Reading Eagle described it as a "hauntingly seductive" track that "revolves around a classic hook."
 Amy Linden for Rolling Stone remarked that Stansfield "accomplishes what she has to with disarming ease.
 The way she reaches for the high notes ('What Did I Do to You?') and the way her voice slinks around the line so-oo sad in 'All Around the World' show that this is someone who knows her roots – even if they aren't really hers."
 Siân Pattenden from Smash Hits wrote, "It's quite similar to her last hit 'This Is the Right Time' in that it's a slower kind of dance "vibe" which is all rather pleasant."
 Steven Daly from Spin viewed it as "a sensational piece of self-invention around the kind of voice that vaporizes all criticism."
-John Nichols from Toledo Blade felt it is "dazzling", and stated that Stansfield's voice "is everywhere it is should be – whispering, soaring, going deep and then going loud.
+John Nichols from Toledo Blade praised it as "dazzling", and stated that Stansfield's voice "is everywhere it is should be – whispering, soaring, going deep and then going loud.
 There is no doubt she owns a musical gift."
 An editor from USA Today said that 'All Around the World' "has knocked the socks off listeners ... well, all around the world."